nestordemeure/nestordemeure.github.io/content/about/research.md

 #### [Tagged error: Tracing numerical error through computations.](https://drive.google.com/file/d/1mt-QCBOqcdD36-6DwI4eE6GwHIoX_hGf/view?usp=sharing) (numerical accuracy)

-This talk (given in 2021 for the *28th IEEE International Symposium on Computer Arithmetic.*) covers my work on *tagged error*, an extension of *encapsulated error* destined to follow numerical error through a computation.
+This talk (given in 2021 for the *28th IEEE International Symposium on Computer Arithmetic.*) covers my work on *tagged error*, an extension of *encapsulated error* designed to follow numerical error through a computation.

 It has since been published as a [paper](https://ieeexplore.ieee.org/document/9603395).